Applicants l Licensed Providers l Parents l Child Care Home

 Licensing Process for Ramsey County Applicants

-Potential applicants must attend an initial orientation meeting to learn whether this might be the right business for you.
+- Potential applicants must attend an initial orientation meeting to learn if this may be the right business for you.

-- Applicants will receive application materials at the initial orientation meeting.
+- You will receive application materials at the initial orientation meeting.

 - If you need an interpreter while attending an orientation meeting please call 651-266-4166.

 Family Child Care Licensing Orientation Rules of Attendance

 - Late Arrival: Participants arriving 15 minutes beyond the start time of the session may not be allowed attendance.

 - Cancellation Policy: If school and after school activities are closed due to inclement weather, our training/orientation is cancelled also.
 Cancellations for reasons other than the weather will be posted on the Ramsey County Family Child Care Licensing web page.

 - Children are not allowed to attend the orientation session(s).

 2015 Child Care Orientations Jan-May (Word) | Child Care Orientations (PDF)

 Important Notice Ramsey County collects fees for mandatory background studies ($100) and the licensing process fees are $50 for one year and $100 for a two year license.
 The Accounting Department sends an invoice to applicants.
 It must be paid before the license is issued.
 Learn more about license fees